Quaternions, Spinors and the Hopf Fibration: Hidden Variables in Classical Mechanics: Quaternions

+The quaternion was discovered as an algebra in 1843 by William Rowan Hamilton \cite{Hamilton:44}, generalizing the description of 2-dimensional rotations by the complex numbers $\mathbb{C}$, to describe 3-dimensional rotations in a natural way \cite[{\it ch} 11]{Penrose:04}.
 The quaternions are a 4-dimensional {`complex'} number which describe rotations in 3-dimensions, in full generality \cite{Kuipers:00}.
 Containing 1 {`real'} and 3 {`complex'} components, the quaternions are isomorphic to vectors in $\mathbb{R}^4$ in the same way that the complex numbers are isomorphic to vectors in $\mathbb{R}^2$.
 While the complex numbers $\mathbb{C}$ describe rotations in 2-dimensions, the quaternions $\mathbb{C}^2$ describe rotations in both 4-dimensions and 3-dimensions \cite{Thomas:14}.

-The hidden variables of quantum mechanics are found in the parameter space of the unit quaternion.
-The focus of this article is the derivation and analysis of the closed form solutions to the hidden variables of quantum mechanics.
-We show that the hidden variables of classical mechanics are the same hidden variables of quantum mechanics.
-While quantum and classical mechanics are both broad disciplines in their own right, a connection between them is established by recognizing that they are each rooted in two fundamental groups SU(2) and SO(3).
-For the context of this article we define quantum mechanics relative to classical mechanics as analogous to the relationship between the SU(2) and SO(3) groups.

-The generators of both the SU(2) and SO(3) groups is the unit quaternion.
-In the SU(2) representation the quaternion is expanded in the basis of the $2\times2$ cayley matrices.
+The basis matrices of the quaternion in the SU(2) representation are referred to in this article as the \textit{Cayley matrices}, they are defined: